sumwale/keepassxc-unlock/README.md

 The comments output at the end the install script mention the required configuration.

-First register the KeePassXC databases to be unlocked automatically by running the `keepassxc-unlock-setup` script.
+Register the KeePassXC databases to be unlocked automatically by running the `keepassxc-unlock-setup` script.
 This has to be run as root user and takes the name of the user and the path to the KDBX database as two arguments.
 It will then prompt the user to enter the key file (if any), and the password.